ULHPC/tutorials/bigdata/README.md

 | `sbin/stop-slaves.sh`  | Stops all slave instances on the machines specified in the conf/slaves file. |
 | `sbin/stop-all.sh`     | Stops both the master and the slaves as described above.                     |

-Exit (if needed) the previous session.
+Yet the ULHPC team has designed a dedicated launcher script `./scripts/launcher.Spark.sh` that exploits these script to quickly deploy and in a flexible way a Spark cluster over the resources allocated by slurm.

-Ensure that you have connected by SSH to the cluster by opening an SOCKS proxy (see above instructions):
+Quit your previous job - eventually detach from your screen session Ensure that you have connected by SSH to the cluster by opening an SOCKS proxy:

 ```
 (laptop)$> ssh -D 1080 -C iris-cluster